How to tell if your child has cows’ milk allergy

 The majority of children with cows’ milk allergy experience 2 or more symptoms, which commonly include:

-Skin symptoms occur in up to 90% of children with cows’ milk allergy.
+Skin symptoms: skin symptoms occur in up to 90% of children with cows’ milk allergy.
 Common skin symptoms include itching, redness, raised skin, itchy rash, and swelling.

-Gastrointestinal symptoms occur in up to 60% of children with cows’ milk allergy.
+Gastrointestinal symptoms: gastrointestinal symptoms occur in up to 60% of children with cows’ milk allergy.
 Common gastrointestinal symptoms include vomiting, diarrhoea, constipation, food aversion or refusal, and abdominal pain.

-Respiratory symptoms occur in up to 30% of children with cows’ milk allergy.
+Respiratory symptoms: respiratory symptoms occur in up to 30% of children with cows’ milk allergy.
 Common respiratory symptoms include a runny nose, wheezing, coughing, and sneezing.

 Symptoms usually appear between 15 minutes and 2 hours after exposure to cows’ milk or other dairy products.
 In a small number of cases, symptoms may not appear until several days later.